Vidium/h5utils/README.md

 # Ch5mpy

 Pronounced "champy".
-Collection of helper tools for reading or writing to h5 files using the h5py library.
+This library provides a set of helper tools for reading or writing to h5 files using the h5py library.

 ## Description

-Ch5mpy provides a set of abstractions over h5py's (https://docs.h5py.org/en/stable/) objects for handling them as more commonly used objects.
+Ch5mpy provides a set of abstractions over h5py's (https://docs.h5py.org/en/stable/) objects for handling them as more commonly used objects :
+- H5Dict: an object behaving as regular Python dictionaries, for exploring Files and Groups.
+- H5List: an object behaving as regular Python lists for storing any set of objects.
+- H5Array: an object behaving as Numpy ndarrays for dealing effortlessly with Datasets while keeping the memory usage low.
+This works by applying numpy functions to small chunks of the whole Dataset at a time.
+- read/write utily functions for effortlessly storing any object to an h5 file.

 ### Pickle
 The first level of abstraction simply wraps h5py's Datasets, Groups and Files to allow pickling.
 Those objects can